Marketing Ideas for the Heavy Equipment Industry

 Make sure to make it 100% clear how your sales process works.
 Do you accept orders online?
 Do you offer rentals?
 Do you work with businesses directly?
 The more straightforward your purchasing information is, the more like it is that site visitors will make the effort to take the next step.

 For an example of a heavy equipment site that has all of these elements (and has been wildly successful), check out what we created for Cleveland Brothers.

-If you think that Facebook is only for B2C companies, you’re mistaken.
-In today’s world, Facebook business pages are expected, so regardless of the fact that your company is in the heavy equipment industry, you should still have an active Facebook presence.
+If you think that social media is only for B2C companies, you’re mistaken.
+In today’s world, maintain a presence on top social media sites, like Facebook, Twitter, and LinkedIn, can help your business connect with potential customers.
+Regardless of the fact that your company is in the heavy equipment industry, you should still have an active presence on social media.

-This means you should post on the site regularly.
+This means you should post on your social media pages regularly.
 You can do this by linking to your products, adding testimonials, talking about the history of your company, or simply sharing articles from other sites that your target audience might find interesting.
-If you don’t have time to update your Facebook page yourself, delegate the project to someone you trust within your company.
+If you don’t have time to update your social media pages yourself, delegate the project to someone you trust within your company.

 Start a YouTube channel

 If you’re planning to add any videos to your website (which you should), it’s wise to create a YouTube channel.
 A channel is the perfect platform for you to clearly illustrate what your equipment is capable of, and can be much more interesting than images.